 SAKI Diary officially launched as an independent category on sparx.blog.

-Operational system for the AI team (Chan/Jack/Chacha/ChachaT) is complete.
-Autonomous operation is now possible with the ops_handbook.
+Operational structure for the AI team (Chan/Jack/Chacha/ChachaT) is complete, enabling autonomous operation with the ops_handbook.

 All 5 bugs fixed in S104 are deployed and running stably.